Samer Aoudi

 Kali Linux Kali Linux is the new generation of the industry-leading BackTrack Linux penetration testing and security auditing Linux distribution.
 Kali Linux is a complete re-build of BackTrack from the ground up, adhering completely to Debian development standards.”
 (Source and to learn more: http://docs.kali.org/).
 Kali Linux is a free open source toolbox with more than 600 penetration testing tools included.
 Kali Linux will be our main tiger box (toolbox).

-Note: We are downloading a pre-installed VM that we can simply open.
+Note: Our Virtual Machines (VMs) are pre-installed, and available as files that we can copy, paste, move, and open.
 The alternative is to download a disk image (i.e. an ISO file) and do the installation yourself.
 The 2nd option is time consuming and more advanced.

 Note: The virtual networking components in Workstation Pro include virtual switches, virtual network adapters, the virtual DHCP server, and the NAT device.
 You can configure bridged networking, NAT, and host-only networking for virtual machines.